lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/intro.md

 In the [Aggregator] role, Vector collects data from Agents and/or other Aggregators and can then do a wide variety of things with that data:

-* Enrich with GeoIP or other data
+* Enrich with GeoIP, CSV, or other info
 * Apply tags and other metadata
 * Parse, decode, encode
 * Filter out data you don't want